elektrofon/patchOS/README.md

 It's best to use your phone for this.
 Open your web browser and navigate to `http://patchos.local`

+Input 1-4 on the ES-8 are be sent to the peer, and output 1-4 receives signals from the peer.

 ### Special note for Android user

 Android doesen't support mDNS in the browser.
 You will therefore not be able to connect to `http://patchos.local`.

-Thankfully there is an easy fix by installing a network discovery app.
+Thankfully there's an easy fix by installing a network discovery app.
 A good suggestion is [BonjourBrowser](https://play.google.com/store/apps/details?id=de.wellenvogel.bonjourbrowser)

 Install the app and it will find `patchOS control panel` for you.